SMTG-Bham/surfaxe/README.md

 Development notes
 -----------------

+### TODO
+* implement CLI
+* tests
+* docs

 ### Bugs, features and questions
 Please use the Issue Tracker to report bugs or request features in the first instance.

 ### Code contributions
 Contributions to interface with this package are most welcome.
 Please use the ["Fork and Pull"](https://guides.github.com/activities/forking/) workflow to make contributions and stick as closely as possible to the following: